aadiola/CMSC-124-Final-Project/README.md

 ## CMSC 124

-CMSC 124, or better known as Design and Implementation of Programming Language, is a theory and programming course offered for Computer Science students in the [upcebu.edu.ph](University of the Philippines Cebu) during their junior year.
+CMSC 124, or better known as Design and Implementation of Programming Language, is a theory and programming course offered for Computer Science students in the [University of the Philippines Cebu](upcebu.edu.ph) during their junior year.
 This course primarily deals with programming languages (PL) and is encompassed by the following topics:

 - History and various types of PLs
 - Syntax and semantics